natalie-kate/date-night/TESTING.md

 	- The pictures that required an attribute had links that opened in a new tab to the correct places.
 	- Hover effects work on social icons and all links and buttons.
          + <span style="color: grey;"> I had given one of my buttons a btn-hover instead of hover-btn class so fixed that.
 Had also not given the modal button the hover-btn class in contact.html so added that in too.</span>
 	- Form will not submit without all three required personal details being completed and comment box.
-Can type in text area, On successful form submission, personalised modal appears and can be closed by both close buttons, star rating works.
+Can type in text area, On successful form submission, personalised modal appears, both close buttons take user back to home page and star rating works.
          + <span style="color: grey;">Realised that the star ratings were being skipped over by keyboard control and screen reader and so added in a tab-index</span>
 	- Upon successful submission, receive an email with details taken from the form by email.js and send button has changed to sent.
          + <span style="color: grey;">I was getting a 412 error, when I went to my JS account it said I needed to reconnect my google account which as far as I coud tell hadn't disconnected, created a new service which fixed the issue.</span>